SilasMotshegoa/SilasMotshegoa/README.md

 **Action**:
 I researched CV format rules and reviewed examples on GitHub and LinkedIn.
 I then created a Markdown-formatted CV with information on my education, technical expertise, work experience, certifications, and short project summary.
 I also made sure that I tailored it for ICT-related career opportunities by highlighting tools like Git, Java, and web development.
 **Result**:
+I also managed to successfully create a professional CV in Markdown and posted it on GitHub as part of my digital portfolio.
+The CV is now easily accessible to prospective employers and constitutes part of my application package for employment in the future.

 ---